Gaurav-45/Gramoday-API/README.md

 GRAMODAY-API

-To run the projects on a local server make sure you have MongoDB, nodeJS and Postman(App), Robo 3T(Optional App) installed on your machine.
+To run the projects on a local server make sure you have MongoDB, nodeJS, Postman(App) and Robo 3T(Optional App) installed on your machine.

 Steps: